Bachelor of Fine Arts Degree, Theater and Dance, Chapman University, CA 2004

 Early Modern Literature, Time, Theories of History, Material Print Culture, Queer Studies, Shakespeare in Performance

-With a professional background in the performing arts, I am also interested in the history of Shakespeare in performance as well as the benefits to be gleaned by integrating performance, media, and other artistic practices into teaching Shakespeare.
+With a professional background in the performing arts, I am interested in the history of Shakespeare in performance as well as the benefits of integrating performance, media, and other artistic practices into teaching Shakespeare.

-2014 M/MLA Graduate Student Paper Prize for “ Placing and Playing the Past: History, Politics, and Spatial Ambiguity in Richard Mulcaster’s The Queen’s Majesty’s Passage”
+M/MLA Graduate Student Paper Prize for “ Placing and Playing the Past: History, Politics, and Spatial Ambiguity in Richard Mulcaster’s The Queen’s Majesty’s Passage”, 2014

 “‘Swifter than the moon’s sphere’: Imagining Time’s Magical Matter in A Midsummer Night’s Dream.”
-Shakespeare Association of America, Seminar, March 2019.
+Shakespeare Association of America, Seminar, March 2019, Washington D.C.